-- Lower register contains the least significant part of 32-bit values: For 32-bit data types that span two 16-bit registers, this indicates that the first register read contains the least significant byte (LSB). - Low 32-bit value contains the least significant part of 64-bit values: For 64-bit data types that span four 16-bit registers, this indicates that the LSB is contained within one of the first two registers read.
+- 32-bit: First register is least significant: For 32-bit data types that span two 16-bit registers, this indicates that the first (lower) register read contains the least significant byte (LSB). - 64-bit: First 32-bit value is least significant part of 64-bit values: For 64-bit data types that span four 16-bit registers, this indicates that the LSB is contained within one of the first two registers read.